web-work-tools/web-work-tools.github.io/_posts/2019-03-26-keywork-planner.md

 This step-by-step guide will ensure that anyone can try out keyword planner and begin learning a keyword research\SEO fundamental.
 It's a valuable tool to have in your arsenal, but takes some manual effort to get the most out of.

+You don't need to worry about it immediately, however, you'll find that many guides have adwords keyword planner as one of the tools to use.
+This is the really basic instructions for getting started, so anyone should be able to!

 ## Contents